Oskar Danon: Biography

-With the Royal Philharmonic Orchestra in London he recorded works by Smetana, Enescu, Dvořák, Rimsky-Korsakov, Prokofiev, Stravinsky and Saint-Saëns for Reader's Digest in 1962-63, and in 1963 Die Fledermaus in German and English for RCA in Vienna with Adele Leigh, Anneliese Rothenberger, Risë Stevens, Sándor Kónya, Eberhard Waechter and George London, as well as recording for Supraphon in Czechoslovakia: Scheherazade, Orpheus, Pulcinella and the Franck symphony.

 Danon's Vienna State Opera debut in 1964 was The Gambler, in a production from Belgrade, followed over the years by Don Quichotte (Massenet), The Miraculous Mandarin (Bartók), Tannhäuser with Gottlob Frick, Wolfgang Windgassen, Eberhard Waechter, Christa Ludwig and Gundula Janowitz, Carmen, La traviata, Aida, The Flying Dutchman, Rigoletto, Madama Butterfly and Otello.
 For the Verdi Theatre in Trieste he conducted Boris Godunov, The Golden Cockerel and Countess Maritza.

+Professorial position and awards

 Danon was professor at the Belgrade Music Academy.
-He was awarded the October Award of the City of Belgrade for his conducting activity, as well as the AVNOJ Award (1970).
+He was awarded the Oktobarska nagrada of the City of Belgrade for his conducting activity, as well as the AVNOJ Award (1970).
 Danon was also a member and former president of the Association of Musical Artists of Serbia.

+Death

 Danon died in Belgrade on 18 December 2009, aged 96.
 He is interred in the Alley of Distinguished Citizens in the Belgrade New Cemetery.